 Citations, Notes, and References: Please keep footnotes to a minimum for the readers’ sake.
-You may use embedded links for applicable sources; but do not use automatic/electronic endnote or footnote functions because they interfere with our ability to format and publish manuscripts.
+You may use embedded links for applicable sources, but do not use automatic/electronic endnote or footnote functions.
 However, embedded links, rather than footnotes or endnotes, are especially recommended for news and opinion pieces, to identify sources and tangential material, or to provide explanations.
 In research papers, we prefer that you use in-text citations [Author-Date in parentheses, as here: (Jones 2014)] rather than footnotes to identify sources and tangential material, or to provide explanations, especially if you have more than 20 citations.
 A Reference list with the full citation should be included for articles that are more scholarly.
 Full bibliographic information for all references cited in the text should appear at the end of the manuscript.
-Reference entries should be alphabetized by author name, or if there are no individual names, by organization.
+Reference entries should be alphabetized by author name, or if there are no individual names, by the organization.
 Some examples of entries for a Reference list are below under Additional Considerations.
 See the “Chicago-Style Citation Quick Guide” for more detailed examples and be sure to click on the Author-Date tab.

 The following information addresses formatting, style, and other general inquiries you may have as you prepare your manuscript.
-If you have questions that are not addressed under one of these descriptions, please consult the Chicago Manual, 16th edition, or contact the Journal.
+If you have questions that are not addressed under one of these descriptions, please consult the Chicago Manual of Style, 16th edition, or contact the Journal.

 Document Layout: The margins for the entire document are one inch at the top and bottom; the left margin: 1.25; the right margin: 1.19.

-If your paper organization requires additional levels of headings, please design with the intent of making hierarchy obvious (you can also consult the Chicago Manual of Style, 16th ed., University of Chicago Press).
+If your paper organization requires additional levels of headings, please design such that hierarchy is obvious (you can also consult the Chicago Manual of Style, 16th edition).

-Spelling, Word Usage, and Text Styling: For points not otherwise covered in these guidelines, please use Merriam Webster’s Collegiate Dictionary (10th ed.) and The Chicago Manual of Style (16th ed., University of Chicago Press).
+Spelling, Word Usage, and Text Styling: For points not otherwise covered in these guidelines, please use Merriam Webster’s Collegiate Dictionary (10th ed.) and The Chicago Manual of Style.

 Foreign Abbreviations: Spell out e.g., etc., i.e., et al., vs., and so forth as their English equivalents.
-In other words, use the terms for example, and so on, that is, and others, and versus (except in citing legal cases, where v. is used).
+In other words, use the terms “for example,” “and so on,” “that is,” “and others,” and “versus” (except in citing legal cases, where v. is used).